CristianCantoro/cms_deploy/README.md

 This repo is a collection of scripts (and an ansible playbook) to deploy an installation of [CMS (Contest Management System)](https://github.com/cms-dev/cms).

-You can use [vagrant](https://www.vagrantup.com/) to have a local deployment - on a virtual machine - of CMS `v1.2.0` (release in Febraury 2015).
-Work is in progress to also support the latest release of CMS `v1.3.rc0`.
+You can use [vagrant](https://www.vagrantup.com/) to have a local deployment - on a virtual machine - of:
+* CMS `v1.2.0` - released in Febraury 2015 - see the corresponding tag, or
+* CMS `v1.3.rc0` - latest release, released in March 2017.

 ## Installation instructions